databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_scaley
 **********************

-.. function:: rst_scaley(raster)
+.. function:: rst_scaley(tile)

-    Computes the scale of the raster in the Y direction.
+    Computes the scale of the raster tile in the Y direction.

     :param tile: A column containing the raster tile.
 For < 0.3.11 string representing the path to a raster file or byte array.
     :type col: Column (RasterTileType)